-Connect the "Yellow" wire to the ignition 1 wire from the ignition switch.
-The ignition wire should receive +12 volts" when the ignition key is in the "ON" or "RUN" and "START" or "CRANK" position.
-When the ignition is turned "off", the ignition wire should receive "0" voltage.
+Connect the "Yellow" wire to the Ignition 1 wire from the ignition switch.
+The ignition wire should provide +12 Volts when the ignition key is in the "ON" or "RUN" and "START" or "CRANK" position.
+When the ignition is turned "OFF", the ignition wire should have 0 Volts.
 The yellow wire must be connected.

-Harness 1: White 6-Pin Heavy Gauge Wiring Connector (continued)
+White 6-Pin Heavy Gauge Wiring Connector (continued)